NjengaC/Vue-PortfolioProject/README.md

 Run the following command:

 python3 run.py
-Access the app in your web browser at http://localhost:5000.
-No Legal and Regulatory Considerations in until deployment!
+Access the app in your web browser at happyface.tech No Legal and Regulatory Considerations in until deployment!